CrunchyData/pgSimload/doc/pgSimload.doc.md

 # Release notes

-After 4 months of intensive tests, pgSimload v.1.0.0 is out after the beta perdiod!

 ## Version 1.0.0 (December, 8th 2023)

 After 3 months of intensive tests, pgSimload v.1.0.0 is out after the beta